MrMikey59/Web-Development/CSS/Keywords.md

 | word-spacing | `normal` |
 | z-index | `<Integer>` |
 | *zoom|  |

+**Note**: In CSS, margins can take either a positive or a negative value.
+Padding, however, can only take a positive value.

 |Constants|Description|Value|Type |
 | --- | --- | --- | --- |